mhshuvoalways/multi-vendor-ecommerce/README.md

-# e-Shop Multi Vendor Ecommerce Application
+# 👗e-Shop - A Multi Vendor Ecommerce Application

 E-Shop is a functionally oriented multi vendor ecommerce application where users can get almost all the necessary facilities.
 There are 2 types of payment methods available such as PayPal and Razorpay.<br/>
 It lives at https://eshop-multi-vendor.vercel.app